intel/QAT_Engine/docs/qat_coex.md

 device.
 When this count reaches a configured threshold, subsequent requests are offloaded to QAT_SW rather than being submitted to QAT_HW, achieving co-existence without needing to wait for an explicit `RETRY` response from the hardware.
+Note that in intree mode a QAT_HW failure is returned as an error to the caller.

 ```mermaid
 flowchart TD